MariusAlonso/MVA-GDA-Project/README.md

-# MVA-GDA-Project
+# 📐 deep-classifiers-geometry

+This project examines the sensitivity of deep learning networks to minor input changes and the need for robust classifiers in safety-critical systems under the prism of decision boundary geometry.

-This project was based on the following articles:
+It was based on the following articles:

 - Moosavi-Dezfooli, S. M., Fawzi, A., Uesato, J., & Frossard, P. (2019).
 Robustness via curvature regularization, and vice versa.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 9078-9086).